1. Know your short game shots

 Before you can refine the short game, it helps to understand its individual elements.
 Each shot within this range serves a purpose, and knowing when (and how) to use them is half the challenge.

-Chip Shot: A lower shot that spends more time rolling than flying.
+Chip & Run: A lower shot that spends more time rolling than flying.
 Useful just off the green when there’s space to let the ball run out.
+Dan calls this his Release-1.

-Flop Shot: A high, soft shot with minimal roll, played over a bunker or obstacle.
+Lob Shot: A high, soft shot with minimal roll, played over a bunker or obstacle.
 It requires a confident swing and a lofted wedge, typically 60° or more.
+Dan calls this Release-3.

 Putting: The most familiar stroke – and often the most decisive.
 Smooth rhythm and good green reading go far.